ThibodeauAshley-FS/VersionControlPractice/docs/Thibodeau-Ashley-File-IO.md

 **1. From your research and use of the StreamReader class, respond to the following.**

-- **A.** What namespace is used with the StreamReader class?:
+- **A.** What namespace is used with the StreamReader class?: System.IO
- - System.IO
-- **B.** Describe how you would check to see if a file has any additional lines to read when using the StreamReader class:
+- **B.** Describe how you would check to see if a file has any additional lines to read when using the StreamReader class: [ Response Here ]
- - you would check to see if a file has any additional lines to read by using a while loop until the value is returned as Null.
 - **C.** When creating a new StreamReader, what information is expected after the keyword "new"?
- - It is expecting a new StreamerReader and path to the file
+[ Response Here: include an example ]

 **2. Demonstrate how to use the StreamWriter class to write to a file.
 Include the following: A using statement, a StreamWriter object, and use of the File.AppendText() method.
 Explain each part of the code in your own words.**